nuprl/retic_performance/gm-pepm-2018/talk/README.md

         the simple rule where `read()` steps directly to `v`, have `read()` step to a form that checks the value `check \tau v` and either returns `v` or signals an error.
-       This second solution provides soundness at the cost of a runtime check;
+       This second solution provides soundness at the cost of a runtime check.
-        when we say "the cost of soundness" we mean the performance cost of these "extra" steps that check the type system's assumptions at runtime.
+       When we say "the cost of soundness" we mean the performance cost of these "extra" steps that check the type system's assumptions at runtime.